 Add the garlic, rosemary and thyme and cook for another minute then transfer the mixture to a food processor.
 Blend until it is very finely chopped then add the oats and blend again.

-Stir in the breadcrumbs, oregano, salt, parmesan, eggs, and plenty of black pepper.
-Cover the bowl and place in the fridge for at least a couple of hours, ideally overnight.
+Stir in the breadcrumbs, oregano, salt, parmesan/nutritional yeast, eggs/flax eggs, soy sauce and plenty of black pepper.
+Cover the bowl and place in the fridge for at least a couple of hours.

 While the mushroom mixture is chilling make the tomato sauce.
 Heat the olive oil in a large pan over a low heat and fry the onion, carrot and celery for about 10 minutes until very soft.
 Finely chop the basil stalks, setting the leaves aside, and add them to the pan.
 Add the garlic and tomato puree and cook for another minute.